 Support the Libraries

-A gift to the NCSU Libraries is a gift to every single student and faculty member at NC State.Give Now
+A gift to the NC State University Libraries is a gift to every single student and faculty member at NC State.Give Now

 The Libraries is more than just a place to study and find resources critical for learning and research; it is also a hub of innovation and collaboration.
 At any time of day or night, you can walk through our buildings and find students and faculty from every college immersed in our collections, working in our learning spaces, and discovering and developing new ideas.